 Finally, the article suggests family myths fall into three categories: harmony, apology and reparation, and salvation.

-This article is a great read, and I hope I’ve given you enough details that you’ll read it.
+This article is a great read, and I hope I’ve given you enough details to make you want to read it.

 However, take all of these points into consideration.
 Then, perhaps you’ll see why including family myths, no matter how small, may capture the essence of your family’s beliefs and desires through their stories.